nixe64/Home-Assistant-Blueprint/docs/ReadMe.en.md

 <br/>

-Derivative of a Home Assistant Blueprint.
+Derivative of a Home Assistant Blueprint to set up a new repository with the required directory structure and the most important tools to develop a new Home Assistant Integration (Custom Component).

 <br/>